g0tmk/dotfiles-linux/README.md

         ```

-    - Enable the new service by running `sudo systemctl enable screenlock.service`
+    - Enable the new service by running `systemctl enable screenlock@$USER`
     - Reboot, wait 30 seconds, run `systemctl suspend`
     - Laptop should have slept, and is now locked with `slock`
-    - If you have issues, check the output of `sudo systemctl status screenlock.service` for errors
+    - If you have issues, check the output of `sudo systemctl status screenlock@$USER` for errors

 0. Functionality tests